marco262/my_wiki/data/onednd/class/barbarian.md

 ### Level 5: Extra Attack

-You can attack twice, instead of once, whenever you take the Attack action on your turn.
+You can attack twice, instead of once, whenever you take the [[glossary:Attack]] action on your turn.

 ### Level 5: Fast Movement